ibm-cloud-docs/account/catalog-operator-tutorial.md

 {: #catalog-operator-secret}
 {: step}

 When you create your {{site.data.keyword.openshiftlong}} cluster, the cluster includes an IAM service ID that is given reader access to {{site.data.keyword.registrylong_notm}}.
-The service ID credentials are authenticated in a non-expiring service ID API key that is stored in image pull secrets in your cluster.
+The service ID credentials are authenticated in a nonexpiring service ID API key that is stored in image pull secrets in your cluster.
 As part of configuring the deployment details, you set a pull secret that's used to access and pull your images from the private {{site.data.keyword.registrylong_notm}} repository.

 1. From the Set an image pull secret section, click **Add image pull secret**.
 1. Enter the name and value of the image pull secret.